 Even if your cat is very well trained, has a sparkling clean litter box, and is completely healthy, there is a chance that it will have an accident outside of the litter box.
 The resulting urine stain is a pain to deal with but needs to be taken care of right away so you don’t have an even bigger mess on your hands.
-Here is how to take care of a cat urine stain in your carpets.
+Luckily, our pet urine removal specialists are here to share how to take care of a cat urine stain in your carpets.

 Treat The Visible Stain